Slain 20-year-old Raleigh student had recently married her alleged killer

-RALEIGH (WTVD) -- A 20-year-old Raleigh student who was found dead in her apartment this week had recently married the man accused of killing her, court records show.

-Records from the Wake County Register of Deeds show that a marriage license was obtained for Erick Gael Hernandez-Mendez and Christina Matos on Feb.
+Records from the Wake County Register of Deeds show that a marriage license was obtained for Erick Gael Hernandez Mendez and Christina Matos on Feb.
 12 and the two were married on March 29.

+Friends told ABC11 on Friday that the two didn't have a romantic relationship but Matos married him so he could get his green card.
+In exchange, the friends said, he would give her money.

+Her brother said the family did not know the two were married.

 Matos was last seen alive at her apartment last Friday, April 2, after going out with friends.